-Therapist Neurodiversity Collective Members exercise an absolute rejection of social skills training programs.
+Therapist Neurodiversity Collective rejects social skills training programs.

-We receive\ a vast number of questions about our Social Skills ‘Training’ position from therapists, parents, and educators alike.
+We receive a lot of questions about our “No Social Skills Training” position from therapists, parents, and educators alike.

-Here’s our rationale: Research shows that Social Skills Training doesn’t work:
+Here’s our rationale: Research, as well as Autistic lived experiences demonstrate that Social Skills Training doesn’t work.

 Autistic children “generally receive the greatest amount of social skills intervention during this developmental period, which decreases precipitously after high school.
 Thus, despite being at an age when intense attention is often paid to social skills training, the children are nonetheless rated poorly by both adults and same-age observers.”